 Foreign earned income exclusion

 One tax break for expatriates is the Foreign Earned Income Exclusion.
-If an American moves abroad, he or she can exclude foreign-earned income up to $102,100 as of 2017 from U.S. taxation.
-To qualify, that person must have lived outside the United States for 330 days in 12 consecutive months, said Wilson, a partner in the Denver law firm of Holland & Hart.
+If an American moves abroad, they can exclude foreign-earned income up to $120,000 as of 2023 from U.S. taxation.
+To qualify, that person must have lived outside the United States for 330 days in 12 consecutive months, said Wilson, a partner in the Denver law firm of Holland and Hart.

-That means an expatriate making $75,000 overseas would pay no taxes, although he or she still must file IRS Form 1040 and claim the exclusion.
-If the expatriate makes $105,000, tax must be paid on the difference between his or her salary and $102,100, or $2,900.
+That means an expatriate making $75,000 overseas would pay no taxes, although they still must file IRS Form 1040 and claim the exclusion.
+If the expatriate makes $123,000 in 2023, tax must be paid on the difference between his or her salary and $120,000, or $3,000.
 But if the expatriate visits the United States for more than 35 days in that period, the benefit is lost.

 If there’s no government where the expatriate is living, the exclusion can’t be claimed.
 Wilson recalled a case in which Americans tried without success to claim the exclusion because they were living in Antarctica.
 The exclusion also can’t be claimed on the high seas, he said.